youkely/InfrasCal/README.md

 1. Extrinsic infrastructure-based calibration of a multi-camera rig
 2. Intrinsic and extrinsic infrastructure-based calibration of a multi-camera rig

-The following three camera models are supported in this library:
+The following two camera models are supported in this library:
 * Pinhole camera model with radial and tangential distortion
 * Equidistant fish-eye model (J. Kannala, and S. Brandt, A Generic Camera Model and Calibration Method for Conventional, Wide-Angle, and Fish-Eye Lenses, PAMI 2006)